Financial Aid and Billing

 - Respond to all requests for information by the dates specified.

-- Make sure all documents are filled out completely and signed, if required.
+- Fill out all documents completely and sign, if required.

-- Students who are applying for Federal Direct Loans may begin applying online after June 15, 2013 at www. studentloans.gov.
+- Students who are applying for Federal Direct Loans may begin applying online at www. studentloans.gov.

 Student Financial Services is here to serve you through the financial aid process.
 Contact SFS at (619) 849-2538 or email@example.com.